Lastllegacy/Frontend-task/README.md

 # Frontend-task
-This is a frontend task for trainee job. i've done it :) Did it with JS
+This is a frontend task for trainee job. i've done it :) It's about loading an given and external json files and then making a form using them.